Genital Reconstructive Fellowship Program:

 To Apply :

-Send your CV, a 2″ picture, personal statement, 3 letters of recommendation, and the standard UIC graduate medical education form via email to [email protected]
+Send your CV, head shot, personal statement, 3 letters of recommendation, and the standard UIC graduate medical education form via email to [email protected]

-Applications for the 2022-23 fellowship are being accepted and interviews will be held in Spring 2021.
+Applications for the 2022-23 fellowship are being accepted and interviews will be held in Winter 2022.

 We welcome foreign applicants with ECFMG certification.
-Applicants must have taken USMLE Step1, Step2 CS and Step2CK.
+Applicants must have taken USMLE Step1 and Step2CK.

-University of Illinois Hospital and Weiss Memorial Hospital are utilized for fellow education.
+University of Illinois Hospital is utilized for fellow education.
 The objectives for participation in the clinic are to learn the methods for evaluation of new transgender patients, to develop diagnostic and treatment plans for urologic problems, and to learn continuity of care through follow-up of patients.

 Genial Reconstructive Fellows Trained

-2020 Omer Acar, MD - University of Illinois at Chicago, IL
+2020 Omer Acar, MD – University of Illinois at Chicago, Chicago, IL